Puzzlepart/bestillingsportalen/Retention-labels.md

 # Retention Labels

-Provision Assist supports the application of retention labels to the SharePoint site backing a created collaboration space.
+Bestillingsportalen supports the application of retention labels to the SharePoint site backing a created collaboration space.

 The label will be applied to the **out of the box 'Documents' library only**.